-Peer to Peer and crowdfunding real estate platforms are an excellent way to get into the property investment game, and as you get more involved, you are likely to come across private investment opportunities.
+Peer to Peer and crowdfunding real estate platforms are an excellent way to get into the property investment game, but as you get more involved into this industry, you are likely to come across private off-market investment opportunities.

 By private I mean off-market opportunities that are typically reserved to a much smaller pool of investors and are found through connections in the real estate world.
 By writing about real estate crowdfunding and talking about it to my friends and connections at conferences, I eventually got in touch with some big players who deal in specific types of property investments.